jozzdart/prf/README.md

 [⤴️ Back](#table-of-contents) -> Table of Contents

+> All supported types use efficient binary encoding under the hood for optimal performance and minimal storage footprint — no setup required.
+Just use `Prf<T>` with any listed type, and everything works seamlessly.

-All of these work out of the box:
+_All of these work out of the box:_

 - `bool`
 - `int`